 The Adult Education for Development Project “AEforD,” supports Community Development Centers “CDCs” of the Ministry of Social Development to become vibrant focal points for Adult Education and learning in rural and marginalized villages all over Jordan.
-The project supports CDCs in developing community-based structures that enable them to offer exemplary learning and income generation opportunities for their target groups.
+The project supports CDCs in developing community-based structures that enable them to offer exemplary learning and income-generation opportunities for their target groups.
 These opportunities aim at providing the target group with necessary employment and self-employment skills and at empowering the target groups in leading better livelihoods.
-The structures are developed based on needs assessed in close cooperation and involvement of the community itself building mainly on local resources and its cultural, social and economic heritage.
+The structures are developed based on needs assessed in close cooperation and involvement of the community itself building mainly on local resources and its cultural, social, and economic heritage.

-In 2016, AEforD project supported the development of three community-based projects within the CDC in Jdetta northern Jordan, and Eira & Yarqa CDC in Salt.
+In 2016, the AEforD project supported the development of three community-based projects within the CDC in Jdetta northern Jordan, and Eira & Yarqa CDC in Salt.
 Following is a brief of each of those projects:

 For more information about Rummana or to book a trip, please visit the project page through the link:

 In 2012, AEforD started supporting the bags project in Jdetta CDC given its authenticity, innovation, and big potential as an adult education tool for the CDC.
 Since then, the project managed to recruit volunteers and influence business start-ups in the same field.
 The CDC now produces and sells high-quality school bags at very competitive prices along with patchwork bags inspired by the local heritage in the area.

 Following intensive food value chain pieces of training inspired by the area, three women from Eira&Yarqa decided to take their training to the next level and started their own food experience business under the title “Atayeb Eira.”
 The women decided to invest in the resourceful variety of their village and invite visitors to try out different recipes inspired by the agricultural originality of Eira.